PedroFCM/CP_Projeto/README.md

 * Work with the program calculus knowledge about recursive programming using catamorphisms, anamorphisms,...;
 * Work with the package Gloss to visualize some results from those programs.

-University of Minho, Software Engeneering [2º year].
+University of Minho, Software Engineering [2º year].